-If you think you have a Special Circumstances case, please discuss it with your Programme Director/Personal Tutor as soon as possible and not more than a week after your final assessment.
+If you think you have a Special Circumstances case, please discuss it with your Student Support Officer or Programme Director/Personal Tutor as soon as possible and not more than a week after your final assessment.

 Occasionally, a special circumstance such as illness, bereavement or another serious personal problem may have an adverse effect on your coursework.
 You may then request, via your Personal Tutor or Programme Director, that such special circumstances are taken into consideration by the Examination Board when assessing your work.

-In SPS, the Special Circumstances Committee meets as part of the pre-Exam Board meeting, and considers each case.
+In SPS, the Special Circumstances Committee meets ahead of the Exam Board meetings, and considers each case.
 A recommendation is then agreed for each case.

 During the Exam Board, the marks are first confirmed, without discussing any special circumstances.
 After that, the Special Circumstances Committee's recommendations are considered.
 If the Board agrees that the Special Circumstances affected the student's performance, they may decide on one of the actions outlined in the University's Special Circumstances Policy.